Starship

 An updated version (NASA, 1999) of the Project Orion by the United States government (1958–1965).
 It was the earliest scaled project developing a concept for a spaceship with a propulsion, of fission pulses, that was to be capable to transport humans light years within hundreds of years instead of thousands.

 A starship, starcraft, or interstellar spacecraft is a theoretical spacecraft designed for traveling between planetary systems.
 The term is mostly found in science fiction.
-Reference to a "star-ship" appears as early as 1882 in Oahspe: A New Bible.
+Reference to a "star-ship" are found as early as 1882 in Oahspe: A New Bible.

 While NASA's Voyager and Pioneer probes have traveled into local interstellar space, the purpose of these uncrewed craft was specifically interplanetary, and they are not predicted to reach another star system; Voyager 1 probe and Gliese 445 will pass one another within 1.6 light years in about 40,000 years.
 Several preliminary designs for starships have been undertaken through exploratory engineering, using feasibility studies with modern technology or technology thought likely to be available in the near future.

 In April 2016, scientists announced Breakthrough Starshot, a Breakthrough Initiatives program, to develop a proof-of-concept fleet of small centimeter-sized light sail spacecraft named StarChip, capable of making the journey to Alpha Centauri, the nearest star system, at speeds of 20% and 15% of the speed of light, taking between 20 and 30 years to reach the star system, respectively, and about 4 years to notify Earth of a successful arrival.